keptn/tutorials/site/tutorials/keptn-argo-rollouts-dynatrace-08-on-k3s.md

 $ export LE_STAGE=staging
 ```

-The installation scripts has multiple options - here is the one that will install the full tutoria which installs Keptn's Delivery Plane and a handful of sample projects including the `demo-rollout` project which showcases the Argo Rollout use case!
+The installation scripts has multiple options - here is the one that will install the full tutorial which installs Keptn's Delivery Plane and a handful of sample projects including the `demo-rollout` project which showcases the Argo Rollout use case!

 **BE AWARE** there is an option called --provider.
 If you run on e.g: EC2 then specify aws.
 If your machine is hosted on GCP then specify gcp.
 If you just run on a local machine or a VM you can omit that parameter!